Robert Rodriguez: Streaming projects

-In May 2020, Rodriguez confirmed he would direct an episode from the second season of the Disney+ series The Mandalorian, part of the Star Wars franchise.
-Rodriguez made the announcement in an Instagram post in which he posed with a puppet of Grogu, a major character in The Mandalorians first two seasons.
+In May 2020, Rodriguez announced, via an Instagram post in which he posed with a puppet of Grogu, that he would direct an episode from the second season of the Disney+ series The Mandalorian, part of the Star Wars franchise.
 He also tweeted a video of himself on the set of the episode playing a guitar next to Grogu.

-In December 2020, it was also revealed that Rodriguez executive produced The Book of Boba Fett, a spin-off of The Mandalorian released in December 2021, where he also voiced Dokk Strassi and Mok Shaiz.
+Rodriguez was also an executive producer on The Book of Boba Fett, a spin-off of The Mandalorian released in December 2021, where he also voiced Dokk Strassi and Mok Shaiz.

+In 2020, Rodriguez wrote and directed We Can Be Heroes, a Sharkboy and Lavagirl spinoff, which was released on December 25, 2020, on Netflix to mixed reviews.

 In August 2021, Rodriguez had signed a two-year first-look deal with HBO and HBO Max.

+In 2023, he released Spy Kids: Armageddon on Netflix.
+The film received mixed reviews from critics.